NoahFreelove/CSC207Project/README.md

 Through 9 prebuilt levels, players can expecct to encounter many hidden suprises, where everything you encounter may not be as frriendly as it seems, every move should be taken with caution.
 Upon death, the player can expect to be read a joke to aliviate the stress of a devastating loss.
 Every death matters!
 In every level, your number of death's is always viewable, challenge your friends to see who can beat each level in the fewest attempts.

 Tired of playing the offered levels, in Froggy's Adventure, you can create your own.
-For precise information on how to use our level editor, please onsult our [usage Guide](#usage-guide).
+For precise information on how to use our level editor, please onsult our [Usage Guide](#Usage-guide).

 ### Table of Contents
 -[Features](#features)